openforis/collect-earth-online-doc/docs/source/collection/preparing.rst

 .. thumbnail:: ../_images/preparing5.png
    :title: Navigating to a project from an institution.
-   :group: preparing
    :align: center
+   :width: 60%

 3. This will take you to the project’s home screen as described above.
 4. Click the **[Go to first plot]** button to begin collecting information.
 5. You can also go to a project through the **Institution’s** page via the **info button**.

-   - There are three colors of projects on the **Institution** page.
-Blue-green highlighted project names have completed data collection.
+There are three colors of projects on the **Institution** page.

+   - Blue-green highlighted project names have completed data collection.
    - Yellow project names are partly collected.
    - Red project names have no data collected.

 The analysis screen
 -------------------

+First, make sure you clicked the **[Go to first plot]** button.

+Now we will familiarize ourselves with the analysis screen.

 .. tip::